NOTE: Applicants should review instructor contact preferences here before contacting any instructors about tutoring for

 - Have completed at least two quarters at UCSD by the start of the quarter for which they are applying

 - Enroll in CSE 95 the first quarter of being a CSE tutor.

 - If your first quarter of tutoring is in the summer, you will asked to enroll in CSE 95 when you hold your next CSE tutor appointment.

-- Be available and eligible to work the first day of the quarter through when eGrades is closed for initial submission.
-Some tutors may be expected to be on campus during this time (see bold note below).
+- Be on campus to work the first day of the quarter through when eGrades is closed for initial submission.
+See bold note below.

 - Note: the first day of the quarter does not always coincide with the first day of instruction.
 Please review the calendar here.
 You must be available no later than the date that corresponds with "___ Quarter begins"

 - Be a registered UCSD student with fees paid